-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of Eastern Gateway Community College (the "College"), as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated December 23, 2015, wherein we noted that the College implemented Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 71, Pensions Transition for Contributions Made Subsequent to the Measurement Date - and amendment of GASB Statement No. 68, and as a result restated their June 30, 2014 net position of the business-type activities, as disclosed in Note 2.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the aggregate discretely presented component unit of Eastern Gateway Community College (the "College"), as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the College's basic financial statements, and have issued our report thereon dated December 29, 2016, wherein we noted that the College implemented Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application.
+These changes were incorporated in the College's 2016 financial statements; however, there was no effect on beginning net position.